bacalhau-project/bacalhau/docs/cli-flags/create.md

 ---
-sidebar_label: 'Bacalhau Apply'
+sidebar_label: 'Bacalhau Create'
 sidebar_position: 2
 ---

-# Bacalhau Apply
+# Bacalhau Create

 Submit a job to the network in a declarative way by writing a jobspec instead of writing a command.
 JSON and YAML formats are accepted.